Help Centre · Email

 As a cPanel email user, Review Blocked Emails is a review queue — not a full webmail client.
 You typically see blocked or quarantined mail for your own addresses, not messages already delivered to your Inbox or mail for other mailboxes on the account.

-Some actions (such as Learn as Ham, Learn as Spam, or certain release options) appear only when your host has enabled them.
+Some actions (such as Learn as Ham or certain release options) appear only when your host has enabled them.
 If a feature or button is missing, contact Texo support.

 Tips and good practice